 We expect the coming months to be challenging due to the impact of COVID-19, as some of our products are sensitive to reduced numbers of surgical procedures and doctor visits.
-Our business performance was significantly impacted by COVID-19 during the second quarter, and we continue to expect to see challenges in the back half of the year.
-The ultimate business impact for the second half of the year will largely be determined by the ongoing return to work guidance issued by international, national, and local governments and health officials and organizations.
+Our business performance was significantly impacted by COVID-19 during the second and third quarters of 2020, and we continue to expect to see challenges for the remainder of the year.
+The ultimate business impact for the remainder of the year will largely be determined by the ongoing return to work guidance issued by international, national, and local governments and health officials and organizations.
 We are monitoring the demand for our products, including the duration and degree to which we may see declines in customer orders or delays in starting new patients on a product, such as Acthar Gel, due to the limited ability of our sales representatives to meet with physicians and patients to visit their doctors and pharmacists to receive prescriptions for certain of our products.
-In regards to Acthar Gel, we continue to see a reduction in new patients during the second quarter, which is anticipated to impact results in the second half of the year.
-In addition, due to the deprioritization of non-critical medical treatment in the face of this pandemic, demand for Ofirmev was affected in the second quarter and may continue to be impacted the remainder of the year.
-We also experienced and may continue to experience reduced demand for Therakos due to immunosuppressed patients who have been instructed to stay-at-home during the COVID-19 pandemic.
+In regards to Acthar Gel, we continue to see a reduction in new patients, which is anticipated to impact results for the remainder of the year.
+In addition, due to the deprioritization of non-critical medical treatment in the face of this pandemic, demand for Ofirmev was affected in the second and third quarters and may continue to be impacted the remainder of the year.
+We also experienced and may continue to experience reduced demand for Therakos® due to immunosuppressed patients who have been instructed to stay-at-home during the COVID-19 pandemic.
 Furthermore, while we are supporting the continuation of ongoing patients in our clinical trials, as much as possible, we expect that COVID-19 precautions may directly or indirectly impact the timeline for some of our clinical trials.